tomkalervo/tomkalervo.github.io/studies.markdown

 permalink: /studies/
 ---

-I have a Batchelor of Science Degree at Kungliga Tekniska Hogskolan (Royal Institute of Technology) in Stockholm, Sweden.
+I have a Bachelor of Science Degree from Kungliga Tekniska Hogskolan (Royal Institute of Technology) in Stockholm, Sweden.

 ###